RAE Larynx: Testing

 Another launch from Thanet in October 1928 also flew for 50 mi.
 In May 1929 two ground launches from Portland were tried, one flew over the target and the other hit it.
-Ship crews had tried to rescue aircrew from test aircraft that crashed into the sea and to keep the research into pilotless aircraft secret, testing was moved to RAF Shaibah, near Basra in Iraq, to fly Larynxes with live explosives on board.
+Ship crews under the impression that the aircraft was manned, had tried to rescue aircrew from test aircraft that crashed into the sea.
+To keep the research into pilotless aircraft secret, testing was moved to RAF Shaibah, near Basra in Iraq, to fly Larynxes with live explosives on board.
 Larynx launches in August and September 1929 were disappointing, flying only 27 mi, 60 mi and 32 mi.
 In October a Larynx crashed on launch and another flew 22 mi.

 The radio-guided target aircraft concept was allowed to drift to the bottom of the Air Ministry priority list.
 By the end of the 1920s a practical system using an autopilot was near ready but only if the intention was to carry 200 lb as far as Paris.
 A 300 mi range was possible but without radio control, the target would have to be extremely large.
 The RAE was very busy in the late 1920s, designing autopilots for manned bombers, lacked the means for research into more accurate guidance devices for pilotless aircraft and work on the Larynx was reduced to a long-term project; experiments were stopped in 1936.